space-bacon/my_rust_cms/RAYDT-STACK.md

 ---

-**🚀 Built with the revolutionary RAYDT Stack**
+**🚀 Built with the RAYDT Stack**

-*The first production implementation of R.A.Y.D.T - Pioneering the future of full-stack web development with memory safety, blazing performance, and uncompromising type safety.*
+*A practical implementation of R.A.Y.D.T - Full-stack web development with memory safety, performance, and type safety.*

 ---